 The bee pollen has a history of healing swelling and inflammation.
 Its antioxidant quercetin lowers the production of omega-6 fatty acid, like arachidonic acid.

 Bee pollen antioxidants and anti-inflammatory properties greatly reduce the infection and heal the wounds faster.

 It also has antibacterial property which helps in healing scrapes, cuts, abrasions and burns.

 Bee pollen contains vitamin C and bioflavonoid which helps in enhancing iron absorption.
-It also helps in muscle growth, increases the metabolism and longevity due to its high quality protein and amino acids.
+It also helps in muscle growth, increases metabolism and longevity due to its high-quality protein and amino acids.